 The second reason is the good germs.
 I seldom use antibacterial hand products however I do wash my hands on a regular basis.
 I don’t touch my face and I’m conscientious of what I do touch in public places.
 Limes are like my magic pill along with the other precautions I take.
 It has been worth it.

-Advice About the Fancy Resort Areas
+Advice About Fancy Resorts

 You would think that these would be the safest places for water.